Fiber optic cables are an impressive form of technology, but you must follow a few safety procedures while installing and maintaining them.

 A big part of disposing of fiber and cable scraps involves keeping track of these materials.
-It helps to work on black work mats and wear disposable lab aprons, as mentioned earlier.
 When you cleave fiber (generally in the fusion or termination process), small scraps of glass are produced.
 These scraps are very dangerous and can easily penetrate your skin.

-Other safety tips from the Fiber Optic Association
+Other fiber optic safety procedures from the Fiber Optic Association include:

 - Only work in well-ventilated areas.

 - Keep all combustible materials safely away from fusion splicers.

 - When finished with a fiber optics lab, dispose of all scraps by placing them in a properly marked container for disposal.

 - Thoroughly clean your work area.